-In the winter months (November through April), winds from the west, north, west-southwest and north-northwest directions prevail.
-Stronger winter winds (greater than 15 km/hr) are most prevalent from the westerly and northerly directions.
+In the winter months (November - April), winds from the west, north, west-southwest and north-northwest directions prevail.
+Stronger winter winds are most prevalent from the westerly and northerly directions.
 For blowing snow events (snowdrifting), winds from the southwest through north to east directions are the most important design considerations.

-In the summer months (May through October), winds from the west, north, and north-northwest are the most frequent.
+In the summer months (May - October), winds from the west, north, and north-northwest are the most frequent.